 9. Inflata Nation, Cheshire

 A 40 minute drive from the city, this inflatable theme park is bound to be a hit with the kids.
 It is home to the UK’s first inflatable double drop slide, as well as giant bouncy pillows, an obstacle course and an inflatable climbing wall.
-Little ones will love bouncing around the different activities, and adults can join in all the fun too.
-There are dedicated Inflata Tots sessions where under 4’s can enjoy the space without the crowds.

 Address: Elite House, Shaw St, Runcorn WA7 5TZ